mapninja/Earthsys144/week04/00_OPTIONAL_introducing_simplyanalytics_com.md

 - the geography is **county**, not state, ZIP code, tract, or block group
 - the table is for the **United States**
-- both required variables are present
+- both selected variables are present
 - the county names and identifiers look complete
 - there are no obvious filters limiting the table to only one region